PoisotLab/SimpleSDMLayers.jl/README.md

 </p>

 One can also use `scatter(l1, l2)` where both `l1` and `l2` are layers with the same dimensions and bounding box, to get a scatterplot of the values.
-Only the pixels that have non-`NaN` values in *both* layers are shown.
+This will only show the pixels that have non-`nothing` values in *both* layers.
 Similarly, `histogram2d` works.

 ## How to contribute